William Forbes Gatacre: Family

 His elder brother was Major-General Sir John Gatacre who served in the Indian Army.

 William Gatacre married twice, first in 1876 to Alice Susan Louisa, who was the third daughter of Anthony La Touche Kerwen, Dean of Limerick.
-He had three sons by his first marriage.
-The youngest, Major John Kirwan Gatacre, who had been educated at Rugby and Sandhurst, and posted to the Indian Army where he served with 11th King Edward's Own Lancers (Probyn's Horse), was killed in action in France on 13 October 1914 whilst attached to 4th Queen's Own Hussars.
+He had three sons by his first marriage, the youngest of whom Major John Kirwan Gatacre, who had been educated at Rugby and Sandhurst, and posted to the Indian Army where he served with 11th King Edward's Own Lancers (Probyn's Horse), was killed in action in France on 13 October 1914 whilst attached to 4th Queen's Own Hussars.

-After he divorced his first wife in 1892, he remarried in 1895 to The Hon.
+He divorced his first wife in 1892 and he remarried in 1895 to The Hon.
 Beatrix Davey, who was the daughter of Horace Davey, Baron Davey.
-His widow, Beatrix, Lady Gatacre, wrote his biography in General Gatacre: The story of the life and services of Sir William Forbes Gatacre, K.C.B., D.S.O.
+Beatrix, Lady Gatacre, wrote his biography in General Gatacre: The story of the life and services of Sir William Forbes Gatacre, K.C.B., D.S.O.
 1843-1906 (London, 1910).

+He is commemorated by a memorial plaque in All Saints Church, Claverley, Shropshire, which is the parish church of his eponymous family seat.